PlanetX-Labs/planetx-labs.github.io/docs/getting-started/intro.md

 :::caution

-When sending a file to a non-DASSET user, they recieve an actual copy of the file.
+When sending a file to a non-DASSET user, they receive an actual copy of the file.
 You won't have control over their access once sent, so use caution!

 :::